salekinsirajus/gpgpu-sim_distribution/README.md

 To produce output that matches the output from running the same CUDA program on the GPU, we have implemented several PTX instructions using the CUDA Math library (part of the CUDA toolkit).
-Code to interface with the CUDA Math library is contained in cuda-math.h, which also includes several structures derived from vector_types.h (one of the CUDA header files).
+Code to interface with the CUDA Math library is contained in `cuda-math.h`, which also includes several structures derived from `vector_types.h` (one of the CUDA header files).

 ## AccelWattch Power Model